The classic French Military kite is still made from time to time by box kite and ham-radio enthusiasts around the world.

 That's interesting since a simple square box kite has more sides, so you would think it would the more complex to brace!
 Talking about simple home-made boxes...

 If you are interested in buying a French Military Kite (FMK), there are a few designs which have made their way into online kite stores.
 But not Amazon, at this writing!
 One of these is an even more purpose-built lifting kite - the Double FMK (DFMK).
-Up there near the top of this page is an image of a typical shop-bought Double French Military kite.
+Over there is an image of a typical shop-bought Double French Military kite.

 A flat section is attached between 2 triangular 2-cell kites, for some serious pulling power.
 Both the Single and Double versions have rip-stop nylon sails and fiberglass spars.
 Perhaps the Double design sells pretty well because I had a hard time finding a decent picture of a Single...